ziotom78/raytracing_course/tomasi-ray-tracing-10b.md

 -   If the generator's numbers were *truly* random and we encountered a problem that only emerges from time to time, debugging would be very difficult!

 -   Usually generators require to be initialized with a "seed": if you provide the same seed twice, the sequence of numbers is the same.

-This is *extremely* useful!
+    This can be *extremely* useful!

 # 3. Dimensionality